UPDATE: THERE ARE NOW SIGNS UP FROM BC PARKS STATING THERE IS A FINE FOR USING THIS TRAIL!

-After stopping for gas, coffee and snacks in Squamish, we soon arrived at the Brandywine Falls parking lot in Whistler.
-From the parking lot it is a short walk over train tracks to the lookout.
+From the Brandywine Falls parking lot in Whistler, it is a short walk over train tracks to the lookout.
 The lookout platform has been very busy both times I was here, making it a bit difficult take pictures.
-The busyness is well deserved as the view is astounding:
+However, the crowdedness is well deserved as the view is astounding:

 To access the hike, you must continue walking past the lookout and follow the chainlink fences until you reach the last fence.
-The trail you will embark on is smaller than the main trail that led to this point and less worn, but still relatively easy to follow.
-I really like that the vegetation here is a bit varied from typical Vancouver hikes.
+The trail you will embark on is smaller than the main trail that led to this point and less worn, but still relatively easy follow.

 The first part of the hike follows the small path through the forest and then leads to a steep rock embankment and little view point.
 It is a gorgeous spot to stop and snap a few pictures.

 Online I had read about a “sketchy rope clamber”.
-We were a bit worried about what this portion of the hike would be like.
-We were pleasantly surprised.
+We were a bit worried about what this portion of the hike would be like, but we were pleasantly surprised.
 The rope itself was perhaps a bit sketchy but completely unnecessary!
 We just climbed down the few steep rocks and on our way back used the rope for fun.

 The view was spectacular.
 Hailey described it best, “It’s hard to believe something so amazing can exist here on earth”.
 I couldn’t agree more.
 In the very least you feel as though you are in a tropical, magical place like Hawaii.
 It is truly an inspiring experience.